MaartenSmeets/insightcode/README.md

 ### 2. Install Ollama for local language model inference
 Ollama is required for running models locally.

-To install Ollama:
+To install Ollama in Linux do the following.
+For other OSs go to [https://ollama.com/download](https://ollama.com/download) and follow the instructions.
 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ```
-After installation, pull the necessary model as specified in the config.py:
+After installation, pull the necessary model as specified in the config.py.
+The model suggested below requires a 16Gb NVIDIA or 32Gb CPU RAM
 ```bash
 ollama pull deepseek-coder-v2:16b-lite-instruct-q5_K_M
 ```